libp2p/blog/src/_blog/metrics-in-go-libp2p.md

 - If you’d like to get involved and contribute to libp2p, you can reach out to us using these means: [https://libp2p.io/#community](https://libp2p.io/#community)
 - If you’re a self-starter and want to start pushing code immediately, feel free to ping the maintainers in any of these help wanted/good first issues: [go-libp2p](https://github.com/libp2p/go-libp2p/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22), [js-libp2p](https://github.com/libp2p/js-libp2p/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22), and [rust-libp2p](https://github.com/libp2p/rust-libp2p/issues?q=is%3Aopen+is%3Aissue+label%3Agetting-started).
-- If you want to work in and around libp2p full-time, there are various teams hiring including the implementation teams.
-See [https://jobs.protocol.ai/jobs?q=libp2p](https://jobs.protocol.ai/jobs?q=libp2p) for opportunities across the [Protocol Labs Network](https://plnetwork.io/).
+- If you want to work building p2p systems full-time, there are various teams hiring.
+See [https://jobs.protocol.ai/jobs](https://jobs.protocol.ai/jobs) for opportunities across the [Protocol Labs Network](https://plnetwork.io/).

 To learn more about libp2p generally, checkout: